Large extra dimensions: Proponents' views

 Traditionally, in theoretical physics, the Planck scale is the highest energy scale and all dimensionful parameters are measured in terms of the Planck scale.
 There is a great hierarchy between the weak scale and the Planck scale, and explaining the ratio of strength of weak force and gravity $G_F/G_N= 10^{32}$ is the focus of much of beyond-Standard-Model physics.
 In models of large extra dimensions, the fundamental scale is much lower than the Planck.
 This occurs because the power law of gravity changes.
 For example, when there are two extra dimensions of size $d$, the power law of gravity is $1/r^4$ for objects with $r \ll d$ and $1/r^2$ for objects with $r \gg d$.
 If we want the Planck scale to be equal to the next accelerator energy (1 TeV), we should take $d$ to be approximately 1 mm.
 For larger numbers of dimensions, fixing the Planck scale at 1 TeV, the size of the extra-dimensions become smaller and as small as 1 femtometer for six extra dimensions.

 By reducing the fundamental scale to the weak scale, the fundamental theory of quantum gravity, such as string theory, might be accessible at colliders such as the Tevatron or the LHC.
-There has been recent progress in generating large volumes in the context of string theory.
+In 2000s, there was some progress in generating large volumes in the context of string theory.
 Having the fundamental scale accessible allows the production of black holes at the LHC, though there are constraints on the viability of this possibility at the energies at the LHC.
 There are other signatures of large extra dimensions at high energy colliders.

 Many of the mechanisms that were used to explain the problems in the Standard Model used very high energies.
 In the years after the publication of ADD, much of the work of the beyond the Standard Model physics community went to explore how these problems could be solved with a low scale of quantum gravity.
 Almost immediately, there was an alternative explanation to the see-saw mechanism for the neutrino mass.
 Using extra dimensions as a new source of small numbers allowed for new mechanisms for understanding the masses and mixings of the neutrinos.

 Another problem with having a low scale of quantum gravity was the existence of possibly TeV-suppressed proton decay, flavor violating, and CP violating operators.
 These would be disastrous phenomenologically.
 Physicists quickly realized that there were novel mechanisms for getting small numbers necessary for explaining these very rare processes.